4 Extra Debut. In his first job as a scientific advisor, Lewis makes a last-minute decision to join a fishing vessel. Read by Sam Troughton.

 Producer: Karen Rose

-A Sweet Talk Production for BBC Radio 4.
+A Sweet Talk Production for BBC Radio 4 first broadcast in 2014.